 f.
 Revision Comment, in English.
 The original RP will have a Revision Comment that indicates it is the original version of the data description.

 g.
-Identification of the RP Originator:
+Identification of the RP Originator (stored in the SANA Persons registry):

 1. Name (person and/or position).